JohnF1103/New-Foreflight.-/ReadME.md

 3) Package Dependencies Deployment targets: to ensure a smooth experience if not aded by default add the following package 	dependency https://github.com/JonathanDowning/SwiftMETAR.git
+	This package is used to parse METAR output from the API into objects.

 	project -> add package dependency -> paste the GitHub link into the search 	bar.

 	Also make sure to set the app deployment target to iOS 17.2

-4) From here the app should be all set to run.
+5) From here the app should be all set to run.
 The main content view features an interactive map with labeled airports that supports GEOjson overlays of class B airspaces, special-use airspaces, military TFRs, and ATC boundaries.

-Currently clicking on an airport supports live METAR and updated approach/Departure/IAP plates as well as airport diagrams using the foreflight API.
+Currently clicking on an airport supports live METAR, updated approach/Departure/IAP plates, live frequency data with an interactive selector, as well as airport diagrams using the foreflight API.

-**Please keep in mind still a work in progress, Support for live NOTAM data, frequencies, and flight planning to come in the next few days.
+**Please keep in mind still a work in progress, Support for live NOTAM data, and flight planning to come in the next few days.